 5G also facilitates a greater understanding of big data, which can inform important decisions relating to the environment, weather, agriculture and industry.
 The potential of 5G to beneficially impact society’s connection with their surroundings, from monitoring air quality to tracking food wastage, is a big step in the right direction towards a greener technological future.

-But neither 5G nor the cloud can be facilitated without data centers expanding and streamlining their AI infrastructure and automated capabilities, which in itself requires a sizable amount of energy.
+But neither 5G nor the cloud can be facilitated without data centers expanding and streamlining their AI infrastructure and automated capabilities, which in itself has an impact.

-Deep learning, language models and neural networks require a significant amount of training time and computing capacity to be fully functional, which in turn requires many hours worth of energy to power and leads to an inflated output of emissions.
+Deep learning, language models and neural networks require an amount of training time and computing capacity to be fully functional, which in turn requires energy to power and subsequently has an impact.

-There’s still a lack of clarity around the exact carbon footprint of AI, however some studies have had a go at estimating its environmental impact – their results suggest it could be concerningly high.
+There’s still somewhat a lack of clarity around the exact carbon footprint of AI, however some studies have had a go at estimating its environmental impact.

 Emma Strubell, at the University of Massachusetts Amherst, showed that a single AI training programme can emit up to five times that of the average car across its driving lifetime.
 That’s 284 tonnes of CO2 emissions, equivalent to nearly 14,000 trees per AI architecture.